 If it's a long-distance move, one of the most important factors to consider when budgeting your move is how much work you are willing to do.
 For example, if you are willing to pack and load and unload your belongings onto and off of the truck, there are movers who will handle the driving and will charge you less than a full-service moving company.

 If you're moving yourself, compare quotes from different truck rental agencies, and don't forget to calculate the overall mileage and gas needed for your move.
 You may need to rent extra moving equipment such as dollies, moving pads, ropes and etc. Before you purchase insurance, contact your homeowner's insurance company to find out if you are covered under their policy.
 You may still require additional insurance.
 For packing, you will need moving boxes, bubble wrap, packaging paper, tapes, mattress covers, etc. Make sure you add all those expenses into your budget.

 If you need to keep your goods at a storage facility, get quotes from several storage facilities.
 If you are using a moving company, they may include the storage cost into your quote.

-If you hire professional movers for cross-country move, then you need to get to your final destination on your own.
+If you hire professional movers for a cross-country move, then you need to get to your final destination on your own.
 Transportation will be a very important area of your budget.
 What is the easiest way for you: plane or automobile?
 If you are driving, in addition to mileage and gas, consider lodging and meals as well.
 If you're flying, add in taxi and airport fees.